rdaysky/streem/README.md

 #### Parameters

 * **value** — The value associated with the given item.
-If *None*, no node will be output, but the level parameters will still be taken into account.
+If *None*, no node will be output, but the level parameters will still be taken into account, possibly affecting subsequent items.
 * **level** — The nesting level of the item, an integer.
 * **level_rel** — The level relative to the default level (taken from the previous item), an integer.
 * **next_level** — The default nesting level of the next item, an integer.
 * **next_level_rel** — The next level relative to the level of this item, an integer.

-If *level* is given, that’s the exact nesting level of the item.
+If *level* is supplied, that’s the exact nesting level of the item.
 Items with higher levels result in nodes that are children of the most recent node with a lower level.
-If *level_rel* is given instead, the level is calculated as *default level* (see below) + *level_rel*.
-If none are given, *level_rel* = 0 is assumed.
-Both can’t be given at the same time.
+If *level_rel* is supplied instead, the level is calculated as *default level* (see below) + *level_rel*.
+If none are supplied, *level_rel* = 0 is assumed.
+Both can’t be supplied at the same time.

-The next_level parameters can be provided to affect the *default level* of the following item.
-While *next_level* sets it directly, *next_level_rel* is added to the resulting level of the current item, calculated as defined above.
+The next_level parameters can be provided to affect the *default level* of the following item, which would otherwise be equal to the calculated level of the current item.
+While *next_level* sets it directly, *next_level_rel* is added to level of the current item.
 Both parameters can’t be supplied at the same time.

 #### Examples